 Here are some tips for discussing your grade with your professor.
 Note: A face-to-face visit is preferable, but if you can’t make it during office hours, send an email.
 Most of the tips below apply to email as well.
 In addition, make sure you proofread (or have a friend proofread) for clarity and typos:

-Thank your professor for their time at the end of the meeting.
+Thank them for their time at the end of the meeting.
 An even better way to show your gratitude is to actually follow through on the suggestions they gave you.
 If they advised you to visit the Writing Center before turning in your next paper, actually do that.

 What if You Have to Face a Worst-Case Scenario?